 With an average cash ISA balance of £2,200, that means that savers will withdraw a total of £9.5 billion and will lose out on £196 million of tax-free interest.

-While interest rates on cash ISAs have suffered because of the Bank of England base rate being at historic lows since 2009, dropping your ISA could prove to be a costly mistake.
+While interest rates on cash ISAs have suffered because of the Bank of England base rate is lower than historic levels since the financial crisis, dropping your ISA could prove to be a costly mistake.

-Some of the highest ISAs currently pay as much as 2.5% AER, which means savers investing the maximum £15,240 could earn £381 in tax-free interest, compared to the 0% that many typical current accounts offer.
+Some of the highest ISAs currently pay as much as 1.5% AER, which means savers investing the maximum £20,000 (2019/20 tax year) could earn £300 in tax-free interest, compared to the 0% that many typical current accounts offer.

 Currently, only around a third of households in the UK have any kind of ISA, meaning millions of people are missing out on earning interest and a much-needed tax break.